Protestors in Switzerland demand climate change action

 In St Gallen, in the northeast of the country, around 500 people, including many school children, marched in the city streets, criticizing the lack of action by Swiss politicians, banks and big business.

 In French-speaking Lausanne, 200 climate activists from the Extinction Rébellion sat down blocking the Bessières bridge in the city centre on Friday morning.
 They urged the Federal Council to “tell the truth” about the critical climate situation.
-Police later removed them.

 This is not the first action by a Swiss branch of the Extinction Rebellion group.
 On September 10, activists poured a harmless green dye into the river flowing through Zurich in protest at “the impending collapse of our ecosystem”.